 I have been home for two weeks; yet, I am still writing about my trip in April to New Orleans, Boston, and New York.
-Sure, my posts slowed down after the first week, but it is still impressive that I got so much content from this one week of travel.
 This post will wrap up my trip, and what better way to finish than with a post about brunch.
-This is also my 100th post!
-It feels fitting for it to be about brunch.

 I woke up Saturday morning with a mind, body, and spirit ready for brunch.
 We chose to check out Mudspot, a cafe/restaurant in the East Village.
 I took my first ever NY subway ride to get to my first NY brunch.